 Furthermore, Malta’s cultural scene has been enriched lately with a series of art festivals, the majority being scheduled throughout the summer months.
 Most notable are Malta Arts Festival and Malta Jazz Festival, both of them taking place here in July.

 All in all, Malta is not only about wonderful beaches, exciting water sports, and natural wonders, but also an exquisite destination for culture and history buffs, providing a great educational background in addition to the amazing range of activities.

 Malta’s dynamic cultural scene surely deserves recognition, and this will almost certainly come in 2018, when Valletta is set to become the European Capital of Culture.

 Malta features a delightful mix of cultures and traditions, being especially noted for its lively festas, but also for its fine arts such as handmade lace and woven fabrics, as well as silver filigree and blown glass.

-The festas are religious holidays celebrated with fanfare in each village throughout the country, and yet an important part of the Maltese culture.
-They are taking place throughout the year, but the season reaches its peak in July and August.
-During the festas, locals honor their patron saints by lighting up the villages, decorating the churches and marching the streets.
-Despite the religious ceremonies, the festa acts like a festival in its own right, with spectacular fireworks, colorful parades and delicious traditional food.
+The festas are religious holidays celebrated with fanfare in each village throughout the country.
+An important part of the Maltese culture, these are taking place throughout the year, but the season reaches its peak in July and August.
+During the festas, locals honor their patron saints by lighting up the villages, decorating the churches, and marching the streets.
+Despite the religious ceremonies, the festa acts like a festival in its own right, with spectacular fireworks, colorful parades, and delicious traditional food.

 When to go